mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

 - Record notes in `iteration-notes.md` if details exceed summary scope.

 ### Verification Phase

-- Run `docfx metadata` and `docfx build`.
+- After all tasks in the execution phase finished executing, run `docfx metadata` and `docfx build`.
   - Save logs to `MicroM/docfx-buildlogs/iterationN.log`.
+DO NOT COMMIT LOG FILES TO GIT.
   - Check for existence of generated site in `MicroM/Documentation/Backend/_site` for pages and links.
 - For each task:
   - Record execution result.
   - Record verification result with explicit success/failure.